ARTS AWARD – CIRCUS

 - Or by helping you on your Arts Award journey by coming in to talk to those taking part in Arts Award as both as Arts Organisation and also by bringing artists into your school.

-We are also here to help with advice and as an Arts Mark partner, we can also help to connect you with other arts organisations to help you along your Arts Award and potentially Arts Mark journey.
+We are also here to help with advice and can help to connect you with other arts organisations to help you along your Arts Award journey.

 What are the benefits?